 [sudo] password for luis:

-This is optional, but I always do it.
-I find the NAT situation in WSL2 annoying.
-I optimize the WSL 2 network stack by enabling Mirrored mode, which removes the traditional NAT architecture so the Linux instance directly shares the Windows host’s network interface and IP identity, allowing applications running in WSL to be accessible from the LAN without port forwarding.
-Additionally, it enables dnsTunneling to improve DNS resolution stability (especially useful under VPNs) and activates firewall synchronization, ensuring Windows Firewall security rules automatically apply to the Linux instance’s traffic for integrated protection.
+Optional, but I always do this.
+I can’t be bothered with WSL2’s NAT.
+I optimize WSL2’s network stack by enabling Mirrored mode, which removes the traditional NAT architecture so the Linux instance shares the host Windows interface and IP identity directly, letting apps running in WSL be reachable from the LAN without port forwarding.
+It also enables dnsTunneling for better name-resolution stability (especially under VPNs) and firewall sync, so Windows Defender Firewall rules automatically apply to the Linux instance’s traffic for integrated protection.

-I create the file C:\Users\luis\.wslconfig in the root of my Windows user directory.
+I create C:\Users\luis\.wslconfig at the root of my Windows user.

 [wsl2]